NYLMB · IICRC · Since 2012

 01

-Walk the attic, confirm colony pattern, locate moisture source(s).
-Verify bath-fan discharge routing, soffit vent blockage, ridge vent condition, ice dam history.
+We walk the full attic, confirm the mold colony pattern, locate moisture sources, verify bath-fan discharge routing, check soffit vent blockage, and assess ridge vent condition.
+Thermal imaging and moisture-meter readings logged with photos.

 02